 Most gelled batteries need to be charged at slower rates to prevent excess gas from damaging cells.
 However, an AGM battery is charged at standard voltages.
 Without needing to buy special chargers.

 There is also no discharge or charge current limits.
 With its low internal resistance, the buildup of heat is virtually non-existent during heavy and normal charge and discharge currents.

 Other gel type batteries could potentially lose capacity due to gaps developing in the gel if they are overcharged.

 ZoellerMighty Max AGM sump pump battery.
 Click Here Now

 An AGM battery’s self-discharge is typically between a low 1% and 3% on average per month, allowing them to be stored for longer periods without charging.
 AGM batteries can be recharged to almost full capacity even after being discharged for a month or more.

-An AGM battery preserves water through electrolysis as it charges.
+An AGM battery for backup sump pump use preserves water through electrolysis as it charges.
 This is done by oxygen and hydrogen recombining to convert to water while inside the battery.
 Water loss in other types of gelled batteries is common, especially in hotter climates.
 Which often times results in the premature death of a battery after only a few years.
 As water loss is not a problem with an AGM battery, it is truly maintenance-free.